Help Your Doctors Talk to Each Other About Your Care

 Coordinating Mental Health Care

-If you’ve had a behavioral/mental health issue, your care may have started with your primary doctor.
+If you’ve had a behavioral/mental health issue, your care may have started with your PCP.
 Family physicians are one of the primary sources for mental health care for many people, says the American Association of Family Physiciansleaving site icon

-If you’re also going to a mental health provider for care, be sure to fill your PCP in on the details.
+If you’re also going to a mental health provider for care, be sure to share details with your PCP.
 Primary care and mental health care providers work together to treat their patients.
 Remember to sign the release form that allows them to share information.

 Your PCP Takes the Lead